JoeKojima/Baymax/README.md

 python3 iot_edge.py
 ```

 Then run send_command.py in **another file**.
 This contains the mqtt that will be calling on the functions to run on the cloud.
+If you want to edit what is run, edit this file, and then run it (only after running iot_edge.py).
 ```
-python3 iot_edge.py
+python3 send_command.py
 ```

 ## Features